rootsandberries/cochrane_r_part2/content/setup.md

 ## Setup instructions

-### Today’s Workshop: RStudio Cloud
+### Today’s Workshop: Posit Cloud

-For the purposes of today’s workshop, we’ll be using RStudio Cloud.
+For the purposes of today’s workshop, we’ll be using Posit Cloud (formerly RStudio Cloud).
 This is a free browser-based application that allows you to run R and RStudio without downloading any software to your computer.
-To get set up with RStudio Cloud, visit [the RStudio Cloud website](https://rstudio.cloud/) and click on Get Started for Free.
-Click on Sign Up to create a free RStudio account.
+To get set up with Posit Cloud, visit [the Posit Cloud website](https://posit.cloud/) and click on Get Started.
+Choose the Free version and then click on Sign Up to create a free account.
 Once you’ve created your account, log in to get started.

 ### Data